Medicare Cover for Bariatric Surgery – How to fund your Bariatric Surgery?

-With the epidemic of obesity in Australia, many people are turning to weight loss surgery when dieting and exercise achieve no results.
-Weight loss surgery in Australia requires that your BMI needs to be at least 30 and includes specific procedures such as gastric sleeve, gastric bypass, lap band, and gastric balloon.
-These procedures are offered by surgeons in New South Wales, Victoria, Queensland, South Australia and Western Australia.
-Many patients ask will Medicare pay for my post-bariatric surgery?
+With the epidemic of obesity in Australia, many people are turning to weight loss surgery when dieting and exercise don’t achieve the result they want.
+Furthermore, many overweight patients are asking if Medicare will pay for their post-bariatric surgery.
+Weight loss surgery in Australia not only requires your BMI to be at least 30 but it also includes specific procedures.
+For example, gastric sleeve, gastric bypass, lap band, and gastric balloon.

 Qualifying for Bariatric Surgery

-Health Problems at a BMI of 30 or Higher:
+Health Problem Criteria at a BMI of 30 or Higher:

 - Carpal tunnel